For information about becoming a foster or adoptive parent call 1-888-KID-HERO or e-mail: KidHero@cafafct.orgAbout Adoption

 Request information about DCF Foster Care/Adoption Programs

-Support for Foster and Adoptive Families
+Support Groups / Support for Adoptive Families

 The Road to Fostering/Adoption (English)